 Like many other insects, the reproductive cycle of crickets coincides with springtime.
 These pests will lay their eggs in the fall, usually in soft warm soil.
 The eggs will then hatch in the spring, and the cycle will begin anew.
 In accommodatingly warm weather, crickets can be found in fields, in piles of debris, and around garbage dumps.
 As many homeowners can attest, crickets are drawn to electric lights, and they can show up unexpectedly in huge numbers.
 Whenever these pests congregate, you can be sure that they’ll start consuming almost anything they come into contact with, including expensive landscaping which may ultimately have to be replaced.

 Many pest control experts suggest that one of the most effective cricket-prevention methods is to reduce areas of moisture around your property.
 It’s also important to keep your yard free of debris, and to make sure that the grass is cut on a regular basis.
 Cutting down the number of places that crickets can hide will go a long way to mitigating the risk of an infestation.

-Cantu Pest Control is proud to be the first company in Texas to offer a Cantu Green Service Service.
-Our cricket control experts are excited to offer Cantu Green Service pest services to our customers in search of a more prevention-based solution to their pest removal and on-going pest management needs while minimizing the use of pesticides.
+Cantu Pest & Termites is proud to be the first company in Texas to offer a Cantu Green Service.
+Our Texas cricket control experts are excited to offer Cantu Green Service pest services to our customers in search of a more prevention-based solution to their pest removal and on-going pest management needs while minimizing the use of pesticides.

-If crickets have made unwanted appearances around your home, call Cantu Pest Control at 972-562-9999 (Dallas and Fort Worth areas) or 713-956-7822 (Houston area) and schedule an appointment today with one of our friendly, experienced cricket removal experts.
+If crickets or other pests have made unwanted appearances around your home or business, call Cantu Pest & Termite at (972) 576-7629 and schedule an appointment today with one of our friendly, experienced cricket removal experts.